Shockwave Therapy Perth

 Shockwave Therapy is now available at our West Leederville clinic.

-You don’t need a referral, simply book in with one of our physios and we’ll assess whether it’s right for you.
+You don’t need a referral.
+Book in with one of our physiotherapists, and we’ll assess whether Shockwave Therapy is suitable for you.